dgcamacho/so2021-tutorial/exercise1/sheet1.md

 This exercise has left out several important Git concepts, but should suffice as a starting point for those who have not used Git before.
-There are also several tabs in GitLab that might be useful, e.g. the "Commits" and "Graph" tabs under "Repository", the "Issues" and "Todos" tabs, and the "Wiki" tab.
+There are also several tabs in GitLab that might be useful, e.g., the "Commits" and "Graph" tabs under "Repository", the "Issues" and "Todos" tabs, and the "Wiki" tab.
 If and how you use these features is up to you.

 ### List of Git commands: